gregcope/puppet/myth/README.md

 To recrete the SQL file, post config;

-`mysqldump -uroot -p mythconverg capturecard cardinput channel videosource channelgroupnames channel settings > mythconverg.sql`
+`mysqldump -uroot -p mythconverg capturecard cardinput channel videosource channelgroupnames channelgroup settings > mythconverg.sql`

 __You will need to run this as sudo facter_mysqlpassword='PUT YOU MYSQL PASSWORD HERE' puppet apply s.pp__